edgar2020/druid/docs/querying/sql-functions.md

 ## APPROX_COUNT_DISTINCT

-Counts distinct values of a regular column or a prebuilt sketch column.
+Counts distinct values of a regular column or a prebuilt sketch column using an approximate algorithm.

 * **Syntax**: `APPROX_COUNT_DISTINCT(expr)`
 * **Function type:** Aggregation